knative/docs/docs/versioned/admin/admin-overview.md

 ## Configuring Knative

-Knative uses Kubernetes-style YAML manifests to define and configure system components.
+Knative uses Kubernetes YAML manifests to define and configure system components.
 These manifests include core resources, custom resource definitions (CRDs), and extensibility features.
-As with Kubernetes, these configuration resources are declarative and managed using the `kubectl` CLI tool.
+As with Kubernetes, these configuration resources are declarative and can be managed using the `kubectl` CLI tool or with continuous delivery tools.

 ### Resource scoping and namespaces